 Use Third-Party Benchmarking Software

-If the workaround options innate to Windows 10 don’t quite cut the proverbial benchmarking mustard, the next step is to seek out a third-party benchmarking utility.
-Which one you use comes down to personal preference, so we recommend experimenting with a few until you find one that suits your need.
+If the workaround options innate to Windows 10 don’t cut the proverbial benchmarking mustard, the next step is to seek out a third-party benchmarking utility.
+Which one you use comes down to personal preference, so we recommend experimenting with a few until you find one that suits your needs.

-We rate UserBenchmark for its ease of use as well as the ability to compare results to other systems and Catzilla for throwing everything and the kitchen sink at your PC to get an accurate snapshot of what it is capable of when pushed to the limit.
+We rate UserBenchmark for its user-friendly character as well as the ability to compare results to other systems, and Catzilla for throwing all kinds of things at your PC to get an accurate snapshot of what it is capable of when pushed to the limit.